knowmetools/km-api/docs/deployment.rst

 ALLOWED_HOSTS (=[ ])
   A comma separated list of URLs that the app is accessible from.

+AWS_REGION (=us-east-1)
+  The region the project's AWS resources are running in.

 DEBUG (=False)
   Set to ``True`` (case insensitive) to enable Django's debug mode.